AsYetUntitled/Framework/Altis_Life.Altis/SpyGlass/README.md

 If *Arma 3* has updated then it may be possible that the developers have included new files into the game.
 If this is the case then launch *Arma 3* and go to the editor (you do not need to load a mission.)
-Open the debug console and paste the following code into the console then locally execute:
+Open the debug console and paste in the following code, then locally execute:

 ```sqf
 _cfgPatches = [];	_binConfigPatches = configFile >> "CfgPatches";	for "_i" from 0 to count (_binConfigPatches)-1 do {		_patchEntry = _binConfigPatches select _i;		if (isClass _patchEntry) then {			_cfgPatches set [count _cfgPatches,(configName _patchEntry)];		};	};	copyToClipboard str(_cfgPatches);